 Mid-Columbia Fisheries is pleased to announce that Merritt Mitchell Wajeeh has joined our staff in a brand new position as Lower Yakima Basin Project Manager.
 Merritt comes to us with more than 20 years of professional experience in water quality, project management, community relations, and entrepreneurial endeavors.
 She lives and

-We have a new webpage for the Bateman Island Causeway & Yakima Delta Assessment; click here to be directed to the page.
+The Bateman Island Causeway project has been renamed the Yakima River Delta Enhancement Project click here to be directed to the page and for updates.

 In late June, Mid-Columbia Fisheries welcomes ten new interns from Central Washington University.
 The students will be helping with a variety of tasks, including: stream surveys, project development, monitoring relocated beavers, project stewardship, environmental outreach, and removing rock dams that block fish passage.
 Each intern will volunteer a minimum of